 FISH 'n' Tips: Reagent Storage and Disposal

-View our collection of FISH 'n' Tips for the reagent and storage stage of the fluorescence in situ hybridisation (FISH) protocol.
+View our collection of FISH 'n' Tips for the reagent storage and disposal stage of the fluorescence in situ hybridisation (FISH) protocol.
 Tips include advice on storing enzyme solution correctly, how to avoid excessive light exposure, and why you should keep light exposure of probes to a minimum.

 When not in use, ensure that the enzyme solution is stored correctly at 2-8°C to preserve the enzyme activity.